8bitbanana/diceroll/README.md

 # diceroll

 A DnD dice syntax parser I wrote last year.
+Parsers are fun!

+Was written to be slotted into a full WASM character sheet, which maybe I'll write some day.

 ## Stuff you can do:
  - Roll a dice: `1d8`